aradiuk/C-/README.md

 # C++
-Beginning C++ Through Game Programming
+Beginning C++ Through Game Programming by Michael Dawson

 This repository will mainly consist of game projects, written in C++ with CLion IDE.